The transformation of becoming more like Jesus is called "sanctification."

 The goal of our small groups and Bible studies is to help people engage in relationships that help them become more like Jesus.
 Small groups and Bible studies foster a loving, personal environment where members can do life together.
 We have a variety of small groups and group Bible studies.
 Click the link below to discover one that meets at a time and day that's convenient for you.

-Our young adult ministry has a small group that meets on Sundays in Room 2 during the 10 am service.
-This group also gets together for various activities such as volleyball, basketball, D&D, bonfires, and more.
-Call the church office (330.863.1303) to talk to Tanner, our YA/Sports minister.
+Our young adult ministry (YAM) meets on Wednesdays beginning at 5:30 PM in the Fellowship Hall for a meal, lesson, and hangout time.
+This group also gets together for various activities such as hiking, bonfires, and more.
+Call the church office (330.863.1303) to talk to Nathan Beard, our YA/Sports minister.

 Adults, aged 55+